uw-acme/acme-lab-documentation/Nautilus Kubernetes Tutorial/Virtual_Machines.md

 ## Downloading Tools

 If you haven't gotten the kubectl tools setup yet, do so by working through the Nautilus Tutorial.
 The first step for virtual machines is installing Kubevirt, the manager for virtual machines.
 Some tutorials setup kubevirt with kubectl, however I install it as a standalone since Nautilus uses a slightly older version
-run:
-Invoke-WebRequest -Uri https://github.com/kubevirt/kubevirt/releases/download/v1.5.0/virtctl-v1.5.0-windows-amd64.exe -OutFile virtctl.exe
+run: `Invoke-WebRequest -Uri https://github.com/kubevirt/kubevirt/releases/download/v1.5.0/virtctl-v1.5.0-windows-amd64.exe -OutFile virtctl.exe`

 (Works on windows.
-If you go to the link you can download it directly if needed)
+If you go to [this link](https://github.com/kubevirt/kubevirt/releases/tag/v1.5.0) you can download it directly from the bottom of the page if needed)

 Place the executable in a folder that is on your computer's path so you can execute it.
 If you don't know your computer's path, run `$env:Path` on windows to find folders to place it into, or search *adding folders to Windows path* on the internet to add a new folder.

-I like the second option
+For Mac, running 'echo $PATH' will show you your search path

 To verify that virtctl is working, run `virtctl --help`